 Motion-sensing and time-lapse cameras

 Monitoring cameras will be focused on nests in breeding colonies throughout the breeding season.
-By analysing camera images we’ll be able to quantify the feeding frequency and survival of chicks through to fledging, and the influence of threats like predation and water level changes.
+By analysing camera images we’ll be able to quantify the survival of chicks through to fledging, and the influence of threats like predation and water level changes.
 All these factors are essential to filling our two critical knowledge gaps.

-We’ve undertaken a pilot study in the summer 2015-2016 breeding season at Barmah-Millewa Forest.
+We undertook a pilot study in the summer 2015-2016 breeding season at Barmah-Millewa Forest.
 Barmah-Millewa is an important waterbird breeding site on the Murray River and also a Ramsar listed wetland.
 We set up motion-sensing and time-lapse cameras at the nests of Australian white ibis, straw-necked ibis and royal spoonbills.
 Our cameras monitored nests from the egg stage through to the time juvenile birds began to leave.
 So far our analysis of the camera images has provided us with preliminary recruitment data, as well as giving us new insights into the nesting behaviours of these species.